nipunn1313/mypy-protobuf/README.md

 [![license](https://img.shields.io/github/license/dropbox/mypy-protobuf)](https://github.com/dropbox/mypy-protobuf/blob/master/LICENSE)
 ===========================================================

-We just released a new major release mypy-protobuf 2. on 02/02/2021!
+We released a new major version (2.\*) on 02/02/2021!
 It includes some backward incompatible changes.
 See [Changelog](CHANGELOG.md) for recent changes.

 ## Requirements